Breeding & Genetics

 anyone who would like to take a look at the full discussion.

 Other chapters in Hill & McGraw assert that patterned markings within a feather are always caused by melanin production switching on and off during feather growth, so I have to conclude that this is how pearl markings are produced on cockatiel feathers.
 The mechanism behind the on/off switch was unknown at the time these books were published, but a 2013 paper by Lin et al found that "complex patterns are not encoded directly in DNA, but result from interaction between a DNA-encoded cellular property and physical-chemical principles".
-They proposed several principles behind the formation of complex pigment patterns in feathers:
+They proposed several principles behind the formation of complex pigment patterns in feathers.
+The details aren't particularly relevant to this discussion.

 There are current members of the cockatoo family who have patterned markings on their feathers, such as the red-tailed black cockatoo, the gang-gang cockatoo, and the normal hen/juvenile markings of cockatiels themselves, suggesting a common cockatoo ancestor with patterned plumage.
 The poorly-understood "spot gene" trait in cockatiels (aka thrush chest) appears to be another genetic pattern whose origin and relationship to pearl is unclear.